Signs and Symptoms

 Inappropriate Behavior

-Sometimes referred to as problem behaviour this may cover a wide range of behaviors: excessive talking, behavior prompted by anger, the hoarding of useless objects, self-injury.
-Problem behavior is not byself indicative of a feature, but behavior that is consistent and consistently unacceptable or severe in its manifestation may be defined as inappropriate behavior.
+inappropriate behavior is sometimes referred to as problem behavior this may cover a wide range of behaviors: excessive talking, behavior prompted by anger, the hoarding of useless objects, and self-injury.
+Problem behavior is not itself indicative of a feature, but behavior that is consistent and consistently unacceptable or severe in its manifestation may be defined […]

 Read more